 Planning a trip to Maui and deciding which stops to make on the Road to Hana?!
 You’re in the right place, my friend!
 This post fully highlights all the best Road to Hana stops, and is filled with tips for the journey!

 Remember, you’ll need to rent a car.
 Picking up car rentals in Lahaina is super easy.
+Just don’t show up at the rental car place the morning you wanna drive the Road to Hana.
+Definitely get your rental car ahead of time so can head out first thing in the morning.
 I like to search via this site in order to compare rental companies to see who has the best price.

 Search for the cheapest car rentals over here!